French violinist Ambroise Aubrun has been described as a performer with a “marvelous ease, suppleness and beauty of sound” (A. Busser, Nice-Matin).

 An advocate for contemporary music, Mr. Aubrun has premiered over 20 works and has closely worked with composers such as Eric Tanguy, Alyssa Weinberg, Mark Carlson, Roger Bourland and Juan Colomer.

-The recipient of numerous awards, (1st Prize at Vatelot Competition, 1st Prize unanimously awarded at Mouans-Sartoux Competition, 2nd Prize London Virtuosi, winner of the Atwater Kent concerto competition, laureate of the Langart Foundation and winner of the Charles Oulmont Prize of the Fondation de France), Mr. Aubrun has appeared as a soloist in the Sibelius and Bruch Concertos, and the Bartok Rhapsody No.1.
+The recipient of numerous awards, (1st Prize at Vatelot Competition, 1st Prize unanimously awarded at Mouans-Sartoux Competition, 2nd Prize London Virtuosi, winner of the Atwater Kent concerto competition, laureate of the Langart Foundation and winner of the Charles Oulmont Prize of the Fondation de France), Mr. Aubrun has appeared as a soloist in the Sibelius, Bruch and Weinberg Concertos, the Bartok Rhapsody No.1 and John Williams' Por una cabeza with the Kaleidoscope Chamber Orchestra in Los Angeles, the Culver City Symphony and Les Déconcertants ensemble (Paris).

 As an orchestral musician, Mr. Aubrun has collaborated with conductors such as Pierre Boulez, Heinz Holliger, Gustavo Dudamel, James Conlon, Esa-Pekka Salonen, Neville Mariner and Emmanuel Krivine, and has performed in halls such as Paris Salle Pleyel and Cité de la Musique, Valladolid Auditorium, Monte-Carlo Auditorium, Los Angeles Walt Disney Concert Hall and Royce Hall.
 He has been a guest violinist of the Los Angeles Philharmonic, the Monte-Carlo Philharmonic, the Nice Opera and the Orchestre de Cannes.
 He is currently co-concertmaster of the conductorless Kaleidoscope Chamber Orchestra based in Los Angeles.